KDE/digikam-doc/maintenance_tools/maintenance_fingerprints.rst

 .. note::

-    This process can also be called from the Similary View from left sidebar by the button **Update Fingerprints**.
+    This process can also be called from the Similarity View from left sidebar by the button **Update Fingerprints**.

     .. figure:: images/maintenance_update_fingerprints.webp